Healthy Homes Assessment Bridge Pā

 Bridge Pā Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about the inside it’s also about the outside.
-You must ensure there is somewhere for rain, surface and ground water to go, and to prevent it from getting inside.
-When it is damp and moisture, it is often not apparent that it could be a huge problem and cause damages to your investment and affecting your tenant’s well-being.
+The security of your rental home from dampness isn’t just about the inside of the building It’s about having to ensure there is somewhere for surface and ground water to go, and prevent it from getting into the building.
+When it is damp and moisture, it is typically what you don’t see that could be a huge problem and end up causing damage to your investment as well as affecting the tenant’s well-being.

-Properties that are rented must be equipped with effective drainage to eliminate storm water, surface water, and ground water, which includes an appropriate runoff or outfall.
-Making sure that the water has a proper place to go, and also that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.
+Properties that are rented must be equipped with effective drainage to get rid of storm water, surface water, and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a location to go, and that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.

-In addition to an irrigation system to stop water ingress, if the rental has an enclosed gap between your floor and the surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.
+In addition to an irrigation system to stop moisture from entering, if your apartment has an enclosed gap between your flooring and surface, a ground moisture barrier should be put in place if it’s reasonably practicable to install it.

-An underground moisture barrier typically made of polythene and is laid on top of the ground, to block any moisture present in the ground from rising into the structure.
-It also helps in preventing any damage to your underfloor insulation.
+A ground moisture barrier is generally made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from entering the property.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection